 • Feeling of irregular maintenance

-These details don't usually break a deal on their own, but they do erode the overall perception.
+These details don't usually break a deal on their own., but they do erode the global perception.

 The role of accompaniment during the visit

-The way a visit is guided also plays a role.
-An excess of commercial speech generates rejection; A professional guide provides confidence.
+The way a visit is guided also influences.
+An excess of commercial speech generates rejection; a professional guide provides confidence.

 • Clear information without pressure